mistoprogram/Mini-Solidity-project/day to day documentation/day4.md

 **Summary:**

 Day 4 successfully implemented a robust emergency withdrawal system that protects investors when pool owners become inactive.
 We analyzed four different contract linking patterns and confirmed that linear inheritance is the best approach for our modular architecture.
-Eight critical bugs were fixed, and a detailed roadmap was created for Phase 3, which will focus on integrating OpenZeppelin patterns and building a professional React frontend.
+Eight critical bugs were fixed, next We will focus on investment and asset allocation features.
+This will add a new mechanism where the system will work fully.

 The emergency system is decentralized, time-based, individual-action-oriented, and fully protected against reentrancy attacks.
 It represents a major step toward a production-ready investment platform.

-🎉 **Ready for Phase 4!**